C0ZEN/Cogeo/README.md

 We almost achieve the first release version (~95% of our specifications).
 We have a complete Back-Office for the user, the groups and the channels (management is complete).
-We are working on the chat last features (async messages and video chat still missing).
+We are working on the chat last features (video chat and users status still missing).
 We started the creation of Robots (IA).

 **API progression :**